Assessments

 4. Communication

-In planning the assessment and in providing the parent and child with feedback, the social worker will need to consider and address any communication issues, for example language or impairment.
+In planning the assessment and in providing the parent and child with feedback, the person undertaking the assessment will need to consider and address any communication issues, for example, language or impairment.

-Where a child or parent speaks a language other than that spoken by the social worker, such as those who are unaccompanied children, and those children who are victims of modern slavery and/or trafficking, an interpreter should be provided.
+Where a child or parent speaks a language other than that spoken by the practitioner, such as those who are unaccompanied children and those children who are victims of modern slavery and/or trafficking, an interpreter should be provided.
 Any decision not to use an interpreter in such circumstances must be approved by the Team Manager and recorded.

-NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see the Rotherham Safeguarding Children Partnership Procedures, Children of Parents with Learning Disabilities Procedure, Good Practice.
+NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see Good Practice Guidance on Working with Parents with a Learning Disability (Working Together with Parents Network).

 5. Focus on the Child